 Screencasts are a great learning resource and an extraordinary supplementary tool to lectures and text-based material.
-They offer plenty of advantages to Maths students, as indicated by our qualitative data.
-The findings of our case study show that they were well-received and viewed favorably by students for their usefulness and ease of use, consistent with the results of other studies on screencasts (e.g. Boffey et al., 2006; Green et al., 2012; Mullamphy et al., 2010; Pinder-Grover et al., 2008, 2011).
-A vast majority of students found huge benefits in being able to personalize their Maths learning with the screencasts, moving at a pace most well-suited to their ability.
+Their advantages to students learning Maths are plentiful, as indicated by our narrative data.
+The findings of our case study show that they were well-received and viewed favorably by students for their usefulness and ease of use, consistent with the results of other studies on screencasts (e.g. Boffrey, 2006; Green et al., 2012; Mullamphy, 2009; Pinder-Grover et al., 2008, 2011).
+A vast majority of students found huge benefts in being able to personalize their Maths learning with the screencasts, moving at a pace most well-suited to their ability.
 They used the screencasts mainly to make up for missed lectures, work on further understanding the Maths, review for exams and prime their memory.
-They also valued the close match between the video content and the course material and appreciated the video presentation format which rendered Maths more interesting and enjoyable.
+They also valued the close match of the video content with the course material and appreciated the presentation format of the videos which rendered Maths more interesting and enjoyable.
 Although many of these benefits have been documented in previous research, the presentation of the benefits is rather piecemeal.
-Our findings are an important contribution to the screencast literature as they have presented the advantages as thematic benefits supported by students' testimonies.
+Our findings are an important contribution to the screencast literature as they have presented the advantages as thematic benefits supported by narrative data.
 It might be useful in the next step of research to confirm these thematic benefits with statistical data using construct-validation procedures such as Factor Analysis or Structural Equation Modeling.
-In essence, our findings underscore the important role of screencasting as an effective learning and teaching technology for the digital age, not only in Maths education but in other fields as well.
-Thus, it is really worthwhile to consider screencasting as a content delivery format and assessment tool for both distance and traditional learning programs, and train faculty to use it in order to improve the quality of learning in higher education.
+In essence, our findings underscore the important role of screencasting as an effective learning and teaching technology for the digital age, not only in Mathematics education but also in other fields as well.
+Thus, it is really worthwhile to consider screencasting as a content delivery formatand assessment tool for both distance and traditional learning programmes, and train faculty to use it in orderto improve the quality of learning in higher education.